-- a.
-By the 31st calendar day following the day that the nurse begins working, each nurse must do one of the following, as a condition of employment: - i.
-Become and remain a member in good standing of the Association and pay membership dues (Association member); or - ii.
+- ii.
 Pay the Association a representation fee established by the Association in accordance with the law; or - iii.
 Exercise his/her right to object on religious grounds.
 Any employee who is a member of, and adheres to established and traditional tenets or teachings of a bona fide religion, body, or sect, that holds conscientious objections to joining or financially supporting labor organizations, will, in lieu of dues and fees, pay sums equal to such dues and/or fees to a non-religious charitable fund.
 These religious objections and decisions as to which fund will be used must be documented and declared in writing to the Association and the Medical Center.
-Such payments must be made to the charity within fifteen (15) calendar days of the time that dues would have been paid.
+Such payments must be made to the charity within fifteen (15) calendar days of the time that dues would have been paid. - d.

-- b.
 The Medical Center will provide a copy of the collective bargaining agreement to newly hired nurses, along with including a form provided by the Association that confirms the provisions above.
 The nurse will be asked to sign upon receipt and return the signed form directly to the Association.
-The Medical Center will work in good faith to develop a procedure to retain copies of such signed forms. - c.
-A nurse should notify the Association's Membership Coordinator, in writing, of a desire to change his or her status under the provisions of 2.a above by mail, to the business address for the Association. - d.
+The Medical Center will work in good faith to develop a procedure to retain copies of such signed forms. - e.
+A nurse should notify the Association's Membership Coordinator, in writing, of a desire to change his or her status under the provisions of 2.a above by mail, to the business address for the Association. - f.
 The Association will provide the Medical Center with copies of at least two notices sent to a nurse who has not met the obligations to which he/she is subject, pursuant to this Article.
 The Association may request that Medical Center terminate the employment of a nurse who does not meet the obligations to which he/she is subject, pursuant to this Article.
 After such a request is made, Providence will terminate the nurse's employment no later than fourteen (14) days after receiving the written request from the Association.
 The Medical Center will have no obligation to pay severance or any other notice pay related to such termination of employment.

-3. The following provisions apply to all nurses.
+- 3. The following provisions apply to all nurses. - a.

-a.
 Dues Deduction.
 The Medical Center shall deduct the amount of Association dues, as specified in writing by Association, from the wages of all employees covered by this Agreement who voluntarily agree to such deductions and who submit an appropriately written authorization to the Medical Center.
 Changes in amounts to be deducted from a nurse's wages will be made on the basis of specific written confirmation by Association received not less than one month before the deduction.
-Deductions made in accordance with this section will be remitted by the Medical Center to Association monthly, with a list showing the names and amounts regarding the nurses for whom the deductions have been made.

-- 4. Association will indemnify and save the Medical Center harmless against any and all third party claims, demands, suits, and other forms of liability that may arise out of, or by reason of action taken by the Medical Center in connection with, this Article. - The parties will work together to reach a mutual agreement on the information to be provided to the Association, to track the provisions in this Article.
+Deductions made in accordance with this section will be remitted by the Medical Center to Association monthly, with a list showing the names and amounts regarding the nurses for whom the deductions have been made. - 4.
+Association will indemnify and save the Medical Center harmless against any and all third party claims, demands, suits, and other forms of liability that may arise out of, or by reason of action taken by the Medical Center in connection with, this Article. - 5.
+The parties will work together to reach a mutual agreement on the information to be provided to the Association, to track the provisions in this Article.